LaxarJS/laxar-developer-tools-firefox-extension/README.md

 ## Develop

-To use the developer version of the laxar-developer-tools-widget modify the `main.js`:
-`'../laxar-developer-tools-widget/content/index.html'` to `'../laxar-developer-tools-widget/content/debug.html'` and follow the instruction in the
+To use the developer version of the laxar-developer-tools-widget modify the `WIDGET_CONTENT_PATH` in the file `main.js` from `'../laxar-developer-tools-widget/content/index.html'` to `'../laxar-developer-tools-widget/content/debug.html'` and follow the instruction in the
 [README](https://github.com/LaxarJS/ax-developer-tools-widget) of the widget.